 Recovery from Gallbladder Surgery

 You will begin to feel better a few days post-op, but the limited diet will need to continue for a few weeks to stabilize your digestive system.
-As your body begins to normalize, slowly reintroduce foods in limited amounts.
+As your body begins to normalize, slowly reintroduce foods back into your diet but in limited amounts.
 Wait to see how new foods affect your body before consuming too much.

 Minimally-Invasive Gallbladder Removal Surgery